-- 1 Stepping up efforts for productivity improvement and achieving work style reforms - 2 Cultivating human resources early on and accelerating shift to overseas - 3 Securing domestic share and enhancing international competitiveness - Establishing advantage in the infrastructure maintenance and renewable market - 5 Making group-wide efforts for improving integrated capability and for business peripheral to construction and new business scale expressway renovation project involves more than just construction work on the bridge renovation.
+The order environment for domestic civil engineering was generally favorable.
+We received many orders for such projects as maintenance and renovation work along with the increase in deteriorating infrastructure and the reinforcement of national territory against natural disasters.
+Amidst these circumstances, we made strategic efforts such as a large-scale renovation project on an expressway where we performed much of the original construction and water and sewerage facilities renovation projects.
+The largescale expressway renovation project involves more than just construction work on the bridge renovation.
 The order also includes tunnel repair and reinforcing work.
 We are focusing on blanket orders with bridge construction going forward, and anticipate that they will lead to the preservation of our competitive edge.
 In addition, we are continuously acquiring projects such as renovation work on water and sewerage services facilities in regional towns and cities which includes private-sector construction work, large-scale development of plant site land for corporations, and construction work on rainwater drainage shielding.
 We are proactively working to improve productivity in order to ensure the completion of a large number of projects in hand due to a favorable market environment.
 We worked for the standardization of ICT earthwork as a promotion of i-Construction.
 Also, we accelerated technological developments that contribute to saving labor and reducing manpower.
 For example, we have developed such technology as a real-time automatic system to inspect complete reinforcing bar shapes.